CNES/S1Tiling/docs/dataflow-normlim.rst

    :local:
    :depth: 3

-Two data flows are possibles:
+Two data flows are possible:

 - with :ref:`S1LIAMap` only LIA maps are produced,
-- with :ref:`S1Processor` LIA maps are produced if not found, then :math:`σ^0_{T}` NORMLIM orthorectified files are produced.
+- with :ref:`S1Processor` LIA maps are produced if not found, then :math:`σ^0_{T}` NORMLIM calibrated and orthorectified files are produced.

 Normlim global processing
 -------------------------

-The following processing is the new default processing from S1Tiling v1.2.
+The following processing described is the new processing starting from S1Tiling v1.2.

 S1 Tiling processes by looping on all required S2 tiles within the time range.

 For each S2 tile,

-1. It :ref:`downloads S1 images <downloading_s1>` (S1Processor scenario only)
+1. It :ref:`downloads S1 images <downloading_s1>` (S1Processor scenario only).
    The download is done on condition the images are not already available in :ref:`input data cache <paths.s1_images>`.

 2. It :ref:`downloads precise orbit files (EOF) <downloading_eof>` that cover